Pay Attention to the Keys: Visual Piano Transcription Using Transformers: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the Austrian Science Fund (FWF), grant agreement PAT 8820923 (``\emph{Rach3: A Computational Approach to Study Piano Rehearsals}'').
-The computational resources this work utilizes were provided by the Italian AREA Science Park supercomputing platform ORFEO in Trieste.
+A portion of the computational resources this work utilizes were provided by the Italian AREA Science Park supercomputing platform ORFEO in Trieste.